pjschneiCMU/hawkes-knowledge/README.md

 ## Literature Reviews
 - ...
-- Reviews focused on financial applications:
+- Reviews with a focus on financial applications:
   - Hawkes, A. G. (2018).
 [Hawkes processes and their applications to finance: a review](https://doi.org/10.1080/14697688.2017.1403131).
 Quantitative Finance, 18(2), 193-198.
   - Hawkes, A. G. (2022).
 [Hawkes jump-diffusions and finance: a brief history and review](https://doi.org/10.1080/1351847X.2020.1755712).
 European Journal of Finance, 28(7), 627-641.